Night and Fog in Japan: Background

-For its time, Night and Fog in Japan was amazingly daring, formally and politically. Ōshima received the funding and creative latitude as part of Shochiku's strategy of promoting films by several young directors they called the Shochiku-Ofuna New Wave.
-Three days after it was released, the film was abruptly pulled by the studio in the wake of Japanese Socialist Party politician Inejiro Asanuma's assassination by far right student Otoya Yamaguchi.
-In a blistering statement, Ōshima protested what he saw as the politically motivated censorship of his bold film.
-In this response, he expressed faith in the potential of the audience to receive controversial political films, taking issue with the political repression of the film industry and critics. Ōshima's political commitments to the struggles depicted in the film are confirmed here, as he claimed "my film is the weapon of the people's struggle," and, of the resistance to censorship: "that is the voice of the people demanding that the future of the Japanese film be directly tied to their own future."

-Reception
+Analysis

 Commentators on Night and Fog in Japan have noted its formal innovation, especially its theatricality.
 Maureen Turim describes, in addition to innovative long take and shot sequences reminiscent of Kenji Mizoguchi, a new filmic theatricality.
 Spatial restriction, lighting, color, and gesture figure in it, but most importantly it is the way spoken lines and confrontations are ordered by camera movement and shot, so that "the cinema becomes a device for redefining theatrical language."
 Dana Polan sees the film as part of a broader element of Ōshima's cinema in which political meaning emerges "as process between screen and spectator."
 For example, in the ten-minute opening shot, camera movement and the symmetry of the wedding ceremony suggests a political stability threatened by the fog outside and the tracking shot that introduces the uninvited guests- destabilizing both composition and ideological certainty.
 More than just narratively showing political process, Ōshima's filmic technique demands the spectator reflect on the political and personal implications of form and character.

+Film historian Geoffrey Nowell-Smith described Night and Fog in Japan as the most aesthetically original film in any of the world's cinematic New Waves up to the year 1960, with the possible exceptions of Hiroshima mon amour, Breathless, or Shadows.